 In detachment lies the wisdom of uncertainty, in the wisdom of uncertainty lies the freedom from our past, from the known, which is the prison of past conditioning.
 And in our willingness to step into the unknown, the field of all possibilities, we surrender ourselves to the creative mind that orchestrates the dance of the universe.

 The idea of the Law of Detachment is that being set on a particular result of some effort will blind us from seeing the potential benefits of alternative results.
 There is a problem of literal interpretation, though.
-Virtually everything in society tells them to become engaged, making the idea of being detached from the outcome of our actions might seem like we do not care.
+Virtually everything in society tells us to become engaged, making the idea of being detached from the outcome of our actions seem like we do not care.
 You can resolve this in your mind by making a distinction between detachment and objective.

 If you set out to achieve a final objective, your attachment might be in achieving that objective but not how you achieve it.
 For instance, if your objective is to have affordable transportation, programming for a sports car might miss the point.
 When a really nice sedan becomes available, the Law of Detachment tells us that you should take it.
 Alternatively, it might be wiser to decide not to buy a car if you live and work in a large city.
 Deciding that would meet your objective.